UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy.md

 We provide 198 nodes with 128 GB memory (`s1-s120`, `s151-s228`),
 13 nodes with 256 GB (`s138-s150`) and 17 nodes with 512 GB (`s121-s137`).
-All nodes are interconnected with a 2:1 oversubscribed FDR (40 GB/s) Infiniband fabric.
+All nodes are interconnected with a 2:1 oversubscribed FDR (40 GB/s) InfiniBand fabric.
 In total Snowy provides 3548 CPU cores in compute nodes.

 ## Compiling on Snowy